 Field-hunting tip

-Look in fluvial deposits country — that is the host setting where mastodon tooth typically forms.
+Look in fluvial deposits country, the host setting where mastodon tooth typically forms.
 If you start seeing calcite, quartz, pyrite in float, you are in the right ground.
 Field specimens usually show a conical habit, so train your eye for that shape before scanning the outcrop.